Florence Charterhouse

 In 1958 the monastery was taken over by Cistercian monks.

-The chapter house now holds five fresco lunettes by Pontormo from the cloister, damaged by exposure to the elements.
+The chapter house now holds five lunettes with frescoes by Pontormo from the cloister, damaged by exposure to the elements.

 The charterhouse inspired Le Corbusier for his urban projects.

-The monastery houses the Società Internazionale per lo Studio del Medioevo Latino, an Italian non-profit cultural institute.
+The monastery houses the International Society for the Study of Medieval Latin Culture (Società Internazionale per lo Studio del Medioevo Latino, SISMEL), an Italian non-profit cultural institute.